Inez García

-Inez García (1941–2003) was an American woman who gained notoriety within the feminist movement after being accused of the murder of a man who had previously raped her in 1974.
+Inez García (1941–2003) was an American woman who gained notoriety within the feminist movement after being accused of the murder of a man who had helped another man rape her in 1974.

 Background

 García was born in New York City and raised in Spanish Harlem.
 Her ethnic heritage was mixed Puerto Rican and Cuban.
 She married the Cuban exile and anti-Castro activist Juan García Cardenas, and the two of them had a son in 1963.

 Cardenas was imprisoned in Soledad, California, after being convicted of involvement in a political bombing in Los Angeles claimed by Poder Cubano.
 In 1971, Garcia moved to Soledad to be nearer to her husband.
 She worked in the lettuce fields and supplemented her income with welfare.
 She earned a reputation in the small, mostly Chicano community as a devout and chaste Catholic.
 She shared an apartment with Fred Medrano, a Texan who was involved in the illegal drug trade.